Leuchtfeuer/custom-error-page/README.md

   - domain:
       <<: *default

+403: &403
+  <<: *404

 503: &503
   <<: *404
 ```

-### 404 / 503
+### 403 / 404 / 503
-Contains the configuration array for handling 404 or 503 errors.
-Both keys contain an array of domains which does have the following configuration possibilities:
+Contains the configuration array for handling 403, 404 or 503 errors.
+All keys contain an array of domains which does have the following configuration possibilities:

 + <code>name</code> (string): The full name of the domain
 + <code>https</code> (bool): True if SSL is used